Skip to main content

 Dental abscesses — an infection in your tooth or gums — do not go away on their own and, in fact, can lead to serious complications if left untreated.
 The first step to take when you suspect you have an abscess is to avail yourself of our emergency dentistry services

-While Drs.Chang Yi and Negar Tehrani make every effort to see you quickly here at Aura Dentistry, there may be a small period of waiting and you want to know some of the dos and don’ts for managing the abscess before your visit.
+While Drs.Chang Yi and Negar Tehrani make every effort to see you quickly here at McLean Aura Dentistry, there may be a small period of waiting and you want to know some of the dos and don’ts for managing the abscess before your visit.

 Let’s take a look.